q2zhang/Hackon/README.md

 ## Running on Databricks
-- you can download the data set to your computer
+- Download the data set to your computer
-- import the data set to the data bricks plateform.
+- Import the data set to the data bricks plateform.
 [Importing data](https://docs.databricks.com/user-guide/importing-data.html).
 - After import the Python notebook, you can run the codes.